Skip to main content

 • Address common mimics and concerns for pediatric rashes

-60 or 90 minutes
+Time: 60 or 90 minutes

-Want Sujit Iyer as a speaker at your next event?
+Want Sujit Iyer as a Speaker at Your Next Event?

-Fill out this form with more information and we get back to you with more information.
+Fill out this form with your request and we'll get back to you with more information.

 CAPTCHA